 Hortirecycling Enterprise - Vitrine

-Materials: Steel structure, 8 recycled fruit crates, 8 laminated Lambda photographs, 12 labeled and signed jams, 6 recycled small crates, 2 wheels
+Materials: Steel structure, 4 recycled fruit crates, laminated Lambda photographs, mirror, 14 labeled and signed jams, 2 wheels

 Lucy + Jorge Orta’s interest in food was inspired by the 1996 nationwide farmers’ protest against European free market legislation authorizing the importation of low cost agricultural produce from neighbouring European countries.
 French farmers, fearing their livelihoods in jeopardy, dumped their entire harvest – tons and tons of fruit and vegetables – onto highways to draw attention to their plight.
 The artists, shocked by the sheer waste of edible food and helpless to the plight of the farmers, began visiting weekly open-air markets in Paris to collect fresh produce discarded at the end of the day and transform this into artworks.